-Do-it-yourself (DIY) home improvement projects have become more popular most recently.
+Do-it-yourself (DIY) home improvement projects have become more popular.
 When there are thousands of simple DIY tutorials to watch online, it can be tempting to attempt it yourself.
 It looks fun, easy, and it can also help you save money.

 With a massive investment like roofing, many homeowners may want to jump at the chance to save as much as they can.
-A job as simple as a roof repair can even be needlessly expensive, especially when you choose to hire a professional roofing contractor.
+A job as simple as a roof repair can even be needlessly expensive, especially when you choose to hire a professional roofing company in Fairmont, WV.

 The cost of roofing projects depends on your choice of material, labor, and other necessary tasks needed to get the job done.
 However, labor takes account for about 60% of the budget.
 It makes it easier to understand why homeowners would want to do the work themselves as much as possible.

 While this might mean that you can save more by removing labor fees, it could actually cost you a great deal more.
 Here are some expenses that many people haven’t thought about and you should consider when starting a DIY roofing project.

 When homeowners think about the costs associated with their roof, they mostly focus on the price of the shingles or roofing materials.
 This might make you question the amount you pay contractors when the estimate matches the cost of the number of shingles you need.

 However, it actually takes a lot more than just the roofing materials to get started.
 It would be best if you also considered other costs such as boards and plywood, nails, underlayment, flashing, sheathing, starter strips, and venting, as well as the rental dumpster for the debris.
 The expenses can pile up to more than your first estimate.

 Tools are necessary to do a job more successfully, safely, and less tediously.
 Typically, homeowners who like to complete home projects have the essential tools.
 However, a professional roofer often has over 30 tools and pieces of equipment in hand when just working with asphalt shingles.
 This includes the tools and roof materials to get the job done and the safety equipment.